Juvenile Defense Lawyer Greene County, MO

 - For driving purposes, there is a range between 15 ½ and 18 depending on the type of driver’s license.

-- To consume or possess alcoholic beverages, an individual must be 21 years of age.
+- To possess or consume alcoholic beverages, an individual must be 21 years of age.

 What Are Some Possible Outcomes of a Juvenile Accused of a Crime in Greene County or Elsewhere Throughout Missouri?

-The potential resolutions for a juvenile facing criminal accusations depend on factors like the gravity of the offense, the juvenile’s prior legal history, and the specific details of the case.
+The potential resolutions for a juvenile facing criminal accusations depend on factors such as the gravity of the offense, the juvenile’s prior legal history, and the specific details of the case.
 These possible outcomes underscore the importance of having a dedicated Greene County, MO juvenile defense lawyer by your side, tirelessly advocating for your rights and future.

 Diversion Programs